Magneto: Combining Small and Large Language Models for Schema Matching: Motivation and Solution Overview

 \hide{In a recent project, we collaborated with medical researchers who are used to integrating biomedical datasets.
 They regularly integrate diverse datasets from patient registries, clinical trials, and genomic databases to develop and test hypotheses in complex fields, such as cancer research~\cite{fenyoNature2016}.
 They depend on effective integration to improve data quality and volume since these are critical to reducing the biases and inconsistencies in their analysis.
 Among their typical data sources are study results from researchers on a similar topic, which present significant variations in semantics, acquisition protocols, data formats, and scales.
 Such data sources present unique challenges for schema-matching, which is usually the first step in their integration pipeline.}

-We conducted formative interviews with biomedical experts and found that they rely heavily on manual processes and dataset-specific scripts to perform schema matching~\cite{fenyoNature2016, li2023proteogenomic, harmonizationPrime2024}. \hide{Common complaints about automated approaches include solutions taking too long, requiring training data that is difficult to obtain—especially in the medical domain—and often producing unsatisfactory results. \yurong{this part sounds like a contradiction.
+Our interviews with biomedical experts revealed that current data integration practices rely heavily on manual processes and dataset-specific scripts for \smabrev~\cite{fenyoNature2016, li2023proteogenomic, harmonizationPrime2024}.
+As illustrated in Example~\ref{example:p-analysis}, this approach is both error-prone and difficult to reproduce, creating significant barriers to biomedical research.

+\hide{Common complaints about automated approaches include solutions taking too long, requiring training data that is difficult to obtain—especially in the medical domain—and often producing unsatisfactory results. \yurong{this part sounds like a contradiction.
 If they have to manually label all the data, why don't they label part of them and then use automated methods?
-Suggestion:...requiring training data that still needs manual labeling...}} The example described in Section \ref{sec:intro} illustrates some of the difficulties encountered in one study.
-Besides the time required, the process they follow is error-prone and difficult to reproduce.
-As data integration is a key step in most of their studies, they would benefit from automated (and semi-automated) techniques that streamline integration and are also transparent and reproducible.

-\hide{we discussed one study a typical scenario for such researchers involves mapping data sources to an established standard for data sharing.
+Suggestion:...requiring training data that still needs manual labeling...}} \hide{we discussed one study a typical scenario for such researchers involves mapping data sources to an established standard for data sharing.
 This introduces challenges, as some columns in the standards define an allowed domain while others do not.
-Matching columns across these diverse environments requires accounting for syntactic and semantic differences in column names and content, varying data formats, data completeness, and potential noise. \yurong{repeated information} The complexity increases with the large number of columns (i.e., commonly in the hundreds) in the input datasets and standards, making the number of possible match candidates quickly unmanageable.}
+Matching columns across these diverse environments requires accounting for syntactic and semantic differences in column names and content, varying data formats, data completeness, and potential noise. \yurong{repeated information} The complexity increases with the large number of columns (i.e., commonly in the hundreds) in the input datasets and standards, making the number of possible match candidates quickly unmanageable.} \hide{Our goal with the project was to better understand the data harmonization \yurong{suggest focusing more on schema matching} needs of these medical researchers and develop practical solutions supporting their work. }

+Based on these findings, we identified two critical requirements that guided the design of Magneto.
+First, researchers need approaches that generalize across the diverse landscape of biomedical data—spanning different data types (genomics, proteomics, electronic health records), disease categories (various cancers, autoimmune and rare diseases), and data sources (publications, hospitals, data commons).
+Second, given the complexity of biomedical schemas, these approaches must facilitate curation, as even subject matter experts often struggle to determine correct matches.